 Finally, at MEOW, we will not place a single kitten in a catless home or a home with only older cats.
 Kittens need a playful buddy, somebody to wrestle with, to bite and scratch, somebody to chase from one end of the room to the other, somebody to curl up with for a nap.
 Certainly, they enjoy human companionship, love to play with you, and will learn that a human lap is one of the best possible places to nap.
 But if they don't have a kitten buddy to wrestle with and to learn from, they may decide the human in their life is suitable for these rough activities as well.
 Once this inappropriate play behavior begins, it's difficult to break.
 If you do feel that kittens are the best choice for you, please be prepared for all that this will bring to your home, the good and the bad.
 If a pair of kittens is out of the question and you really want only one pet, do the right thing for everyone - adopt an adult cat.

-The WA Federation of Animal Care & Control agencies has awarded a second $5,000 grant to MEOW which will allow us to continue to provide needed spay/neuter surgery support to those in our community.
-Since we received our first grant mid 2010, we have funded over 700 spay/neuter surgeries.
-Funds are available for feral or free-roaming cats, cats belonging to anyone needing financial assistance, and cats who qualify for our Toms & Moms program.
+Thanks to the WA Federation of Animal Care & Control agencies and the Handsel Foundation we have been able to continue to offer vouchers for free spay or neuter surgeries for feral or free roaming cats; for cats belonging to anyone needing financial assistance; and cats who qualify for our Moms & Toms program.
+Since we received our first grant mid 2010, we have funded over 1100 spay/neuter surgeries.
 While MEOW has often provided monetary support for community members needing financial assistance or those managing feral cat colonies, these additional grant funds help us do more.
 If you know someone who could use our help, please have them call the shelter (425-822-6369) or email us at firstname.lastname@example.org.